 Tree Pruning Questions

-Every 5 years is a good rule of thumb but it could be more or less depending on the tree.
-Storm events may also cause damage that needs to be addressed.
-It is not a bad idea to have an Arborist evaluate your trees annually.
+Every three to five years is a good rule of thumb, but it could be less, depending on the tree.
+Storm events may also cause damage that needs to be addressed immediately.
+It’s a great idea to have our Arborist Representative evaluate your trees annually.

 Tree pruning is extremely important to help a tree develop proper branch structure so that it is less likely to suffer damage or a failure in the future.
 Proper pruning can also help manage potential insect or disease issues.